-An Action is used to configure and instigate an activity that is sent to an external system, for example, to Contactsend for an email delivery.
+An Action is used to configure and instigate an activity that is sent to an external system, for example, to Contactsend for an email or SMS delivery.
 Every automation must have at least one of these.
-Multiple actions can be used, for example, to send different emails to the same list of contacts, with the appropriate delay between each delivery.
+Multiple actions can be used, for example, to send different emails and/or SMS deliveries to the same list of contacts, with the appropriate delay between each delivery.

 See Adding an Action step for more details.

 Currently, the available actions are Send Email, SMS and Webhook.

 A Check step effectively subdivides an automation into a YES and a NO path and waits for a Trigger event to happen, or not.
 There are two types of step:

 Pauses the automation until the selected Trigger event takes place.
 If the event does not happen within a defined time frame, the NO path is taken.